Which Evolve Recipes Get

-Evolve Dog Food receives the Advisor’s second-highest tier rating of 4 stars.
+Evolve Classic Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Evolve Dog Food product line includes eight dry dog foods.
+The Evolve Classic product line includes the 3 dry dog foods listed below.

-Evolve Lamb and Rice was selected to represent the other products in the line for this review.
+Evolve Classic Chicken and Brown Rice was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food